Oils Oils, Fats & Health

 A diet deficient in fat will result in itchy, flaky skin and other problems, but a diet that deficient takes real determination to achieve since fats are found not only in animal products but in grains, nuts, beans and just about anything else considered edible.

-A diet with too much fat, and especially too much of the wrong kind of fat, presents a high risk of heart attack, stroke, obesity, diabetes and certain types of cancer, and may make you appear ugly and undesirable to many people, possibly resulting in employment and emotional problems.
+A diet with too much fat, and especially too much of the wrong kind of fat, presents a high risk of heart attack, stroke, obesity, diabetes and certain types of cancer.
+It may also make you appear ugly and undesirable to many people, possibly resulting in social, employment and emotional problems.
 On the flip side, "supermodel thin" is pretty ugly and unhealthy too.

 Fats & Cholesterol

 "Dietary cholesterol" is cholesterol consumed in food, and it only comes from animal foods.
-Most people are not particularly sensitive to the amount of dietary cholesterol they consume because all their "blood cholesterol" is manufactured in the body, but some people are sensitive to dietary cholesterol so it is included in nutritional labeling.
+Most people are not particularly sensitive to the amount of dietary cholesterol they consume because nearly all their "blood cholesterol" is manufactured by the liver, but some people are sensitive to dietary cholesterol so it is included in nutritional labeling.
+Brain cholesterol is made entirely in the brain.

 The amount and type of fats consumed are thought by many medical researchers to affect both the level and type of cholesterol in the bloodstream.
 Since heart, arteries and brain are often considered important parts of the body, it follows that what type and quantity of fats you consume is important.
 Unfortunately, this is where agreement among experts breaks down completely.